bmolnar91/workbook/module_advanced_enterprise_general.md

 Object-oriented design patterns are traditionally classified under three categories:

 - **Creational**: designing how objects can be created.
 This often involves isolating the details of object creation so your code isn't dependent on what types of objects there are, and thus doesn't have to be changed when you add a new type of object.
 E.g. Factory pattern.
 - **Structural**: designing objects to satisfy particular project constraints.
 These work with the way objects are connected with other objects to ensure that changes in the system don't require changes to those connections.
-E.g. Decorator patter.
+E.g. **Decorator pattern**.
 - **Behavioral**: designing objects that handle particular types of actions within a program.
 These encapsulate processes that you want to perform, such as interpreting a language, fulfilling a request, moving through a sequence (as in an iterator), or implementing an algorithm.
 E.g. Iterator pattern.

 1. **Factory Method pattern** (creational):